sanjay-azad/en/docs/ai.md

 ## AI and the fear

-When you ask the question, *Is AI going to be bad for us?" obviously you are being critical.
+When you ask the question, *Is AI going to be bad for us?", obviously you are being critical.
 But the real question is: do you know what you are asking?
 There is an aspect of *Us* vs. *They* in your question.
 Us means humans, and they mean AI agents of the future that are going to be far more intelligent.
 But, how are you sure that we are separate?
 How do you know that we are not a simulated reality?
-What sets you apart from simulated intelligence?
+What sets you apart from a simulated intelligence?

 You might answer that we have consciousness and willpower that set us apart from the AI agents.
 But isn't our so-called willpower being hacked by these AI algorithms when we realise that the decisions made by the AI are better and more efficient than what we could have come up with with our own consciousness?
 When you allow a YouTube recommendation, you say the machine knows me more than I do.
 When you allow the GPS to help you navigate, you say I trust science more than my cognition.

-So, the ruling on AI has already started.
+So, the age of AI has already started.
 It is not about a future war between humanity and a bot army.
 It is about manipulation and your quest for knowledge.

 With advancements in intelligent systems, the boundaries are getting blurred as to where reality ends and where AI starts.